Sage-Bionetworks/PythonEmbedInR/README.md

 * `generateRWrappers`
 * `generateRdFiles`

-These functions should be called with the same params to ensure that all R wrapped functions have corresponding reference documentation.
+The .Rd file generation must happen at the time the package is built, not at the time the package is loaded.
+The R function and contructor wrappers must happen at the time the package is loaded.
+These functions should be called with the similar params to ensure that all R wrapped functions have corresponding reference documentation.

 ## Examples: